AloisSeckar/nuxt-neon/README.md

 Server-side wrappers return promise of `NeonDriverResult`, which is a type derived from the underlaying Neon Serverless Driver.
 As of now, the results are opinionated to [default settings](https://neon.tech/docs/serverless/serverless-driver#neon-function-configuration-options).

+### Error handling

+When an error is occured and caught within the module, an instance of `NeonError` is returned instead of expected data.

+Utility functions `isNeonSuccess(obj: unknown): boolean` and `isNeonError(obj: unknown): boolean` can be used to verify the results.

+Utility `formatNeonError(err: NeonError): string` can be used to print out error data in a consistent way.

 ## Module options

 Nuxt-Neon can be configured by overriding the default options values using key `neon` inside `nuxt.config.ts`.